Marzieh Hamidi: Activism

-Apart from her taekwondo career, she became a women right activist in exile.
+Apart from her taekwondo career, she became a women's rights activist in exile.
 She spoke against the Taliban government in international conferences and media.
 She also called to boycott Afghan sport teams for participating in the Olympics for normalizing with the Taliban government.

 Hamidi criticized Rashid Khan for his meeting with Anas Haqqani and Sirajuddin Haqqani and called him a "terrorist".
 She also stated that Afghanistan national cricket team was a "terrorist team" for normalizing with the Taliban and dominated by Pashtuns.

 Due to her criticism towards Rashid and the cricket team, she received cyber bullying and rape and death threats.
 The harassment intensified when her WhatsApp number leaked to the public.
 She also received more than 5000 calls and messages.
 A Taliban member from Farah offered bounty for those who were able to assassinate her.
 Her parents also subjected to harassment in Germany.

 In response to the harassment that Hamidi received, she currently lives under police protection.
 She had to change her phone number.